-- Excessive or uneven tire wear.
+Excessive or uneven tire wear

 The vehicle pulls to the left or right

 Feeling of looseness or wandering

-- Steering wheel vibration or shimmy.
+Steering wheel vibration or shimmy

-Steering wheel is not centered when the vehicle is moving straight ahead.
+Steering wheel is not centered when the vehicle is moving straight ahead

-Follow the vehicle manufacturer’s recommendation noted in your owner’s manual.
+Many handling problems can be corrected by Total Alignment service.
+With all the vehicle components aligned properly, road shock is more efficiently absorbed for a smoother ride.
 As a general rule, have your wheel alignment checked every 10,000 miles or at least once a year.

 Reduced Tire Wear: Improper alignment is a major cause of premature tire wear.
 Over the years, a properly aligned vehicle can add thousands of miles to tire life.
 Most tires are replaced prematurely due to adverse wear.

-- Better Gas Mileage: Gas mileage increases as rolling resistance decreases.
+Better Gas Mileage: Gas mileage increases as rolling resistance decreases.
 Total Alignment sets all four wheels parallel, which along with proper inflation, minimizes rolling resistance.